"Starlight In The East"

 Recorded at unknown location, probably Rundown Studios, Santa Monica, CA, copyrighted 1985

-Green Light by Bonnie Raitt (Warner Bros BSK 3630, 1982), with her cover of the unreleased Dylan song LET'S KEEP IT BETWEEN US - scan by Dave Plentus
+Green Light by Bonnie Raitt (Warner Bros BSK 3630, 1982), with her cover of the unreleased Dylan song LET'S KEEP IT BETWEEN US - scan by David Plentus

-Performed live November-December 1980, no known Dylan studio version - available officially only as a cover by Bonnie Raitt on her 1982 Warner Bros album "Green Light".
-Lyrics on bobdylan.com
+Performed live November-December 1980, no known Dylan studio version - originally available officially only as a cover by Bonnie Raitt on her 1982 Warner Bros album "Green Light".
+This performance is also compiled on "The Songs Of Bob Dylan", Start Records, UK, 1989.
+Lyrics on bobdylan.com are here.
+The 2CD Standard Edition of "The Bootleg Series Vol. 16 - Springtime In New York 1980-1985", released in Sep 2021, contains a rehearsal version of LET’S KEEP IT BETWEEN US, recorded at Rundown Studios, Santa Monica, CA, 26 Sep 1980

 The People Versus Vanlustbäder - 2006 Nomadic Music album featuring "co-composition" LET'S ROLL 'EM